jhpyle/docassemblecli/README.md

 # docassemblecli

 `docassemblecli` provides command-line utilities for interacting with [docassemble] servers.
 This package is meant to be installed on your local machine, not on a [docassemble] server.

 ## Prerequisites

-The `dainstall` program requires that you have Python installed on your computer.
+The `dainstall` and `dacreate` programs require that you have Python installed on your computer.
 The `dawatchinstall` program requires `bash` and `fswatch`.
 These prerequisites are easy to find on Linux machines, but are harder to install on Windows and Mac systems.
 If you run Windows, see the last section of this README for instructions on getting a command line in Windows Subsystem for Linux.

 ## Installation